olumpeter/a-guide-to-sql/a-guide-to-sql.md

 > **Q-9**: What does it mean for a column to be functionally dependent on another column?
 >
-> **Answer**: A column say Y is functionally dependent on another column (or a collection of columns), say X, if at any point in time a value of X determines a single value for Y. You can say that X functionaly determines Y. For example, you can say that in a SALES_REP table, THE sales rep first and last names is functionally dependent on the REP_ID column because you can determine the first name and the last name of that sales rep.
+> **Answer**: A column say Y is functionally dependent on another column (or a collection of columns), say X, if at any point in time a value of X determines a single value for Y. You can say that X functionaly determines Y. For example, you can say that in a SALES_REP table, THE sales rep first and last names is functionally dependent on the REP_ID column because you can determine the first name and the last name of that sales rep using his or her sales rep ID.

 > **Q-10**: What is a primary key?
 Why is a primary key required for proper database design?
 >